Wednesbury: Railways

-Wednesbury's rail links are set to improve further by the end of 2023 with the completion of a new Metro line running to Brierley Hill via Tipton and Dudley, making use of the disused South Staffordshire Line.
+Wednesbury's rail links are set to improve further with the completion of a new Metro tram line running to Brierley Hill, via Tipton and Dudley, making use of the disused South Staffordshire Line.
+Originally planned to open in 2023, the project was put back due to lack of funds and is now being built in two parts with part one (to Dudley) now expected to open in 2025.
+The completion of the extension depends upon funds being available.